Delaunay/cartpole/Docs/index.rst

 * Easy to develop and redistribute environments

-About UE4ML
+About MLAdapter
 ~~~~~~~~~~~

-UE4ML was made to be as unintrusive as possible, this means that
+MLAdapter was made to be as unintrusive as possible, this means that
 you will need to modify very little of your game (if anything) to turn it into
 a reinforcement learning environment.